 For mangrove forests, data are secondary, extracted from existing literature.
-Stringer et al. (2015)18 made an inventory on this ecosystem in the Zambezi delta in Mozambique; we can easily assume that carbon stocks are comparable to those of mangroves in Zambézia province.
+Stringer et al. (2015) made an inventory on this ecosystem in the Zambezi delta in Mozambique; we can easily assume that carbon stocks are comparable to those of mangroves in Zambézia province.
 They divided mangroves into 5 strata and estimated carbon stocks in above and belowground biomass.
-Since we do not have information on these specific strata for ZILMP, the mean and standard error of biomass (AGB and BGB) of mangrove forest, comes indirectly from table 1 of the article by Stringer et al. (2015).
-For its determination, first the mean of carbon was found for the two pools (sum of overstory and understory carbon) for each stratum (Height Class 1, ..., Height Class 5), followed by the calculation of the mean of the ecosystem (mean weighted according to the stratum areas).
-Finally, the carbon was converted to biomass using the conversion factor of 0.47 proposed in the IPCC good practice guide.